Table of Contents Show

-- Is there a financial incentive to installing it?
+- Is there a financial incentive for installing it?
 There are several ways to recoup the costs of appliances, including rebates from manufacturers or the electric company.

 - Will you use it?
-Often, we invest in new tech because it’s new and shiny and not for its day-to-day value.
+Often, we invest in new tech because it’s new and shiny and not for its daily value.

 Another important consideration is accessibility when you’re not around.
 If your home has an entryway, automated locks offer safety and security.
-Especially when coupled with high definition cameras, which also offer a deterrent for thieves.
-You can also improve access to music or video you own with a home media server.
+Especially when coupled with high-definition cameras, which also provide a deterrent for thieves, you can also improve access to music or video you own with a home media server.

-Accessibility is all about giving you access to your home’s most important features.
+Accessibility is about giving you access to your home’s most essential features.
 As you’re renovating, look for opportunities to improve your home’s best qualities.